New Webinar Alert

 Coming soon: Co-Creation and Collective Action through Art, Activism, & Healing on Stage.
 Webinar held live Wednesday, December 7, at 3:00 PM Central Time.

 #StartTheConversation in New Orleans May 30-June 3, 2023, at the 35th Annual NCORE conference!
 The Call for Presentations is open now through December 15.

 FOSTERING INCLUSION AT NCORE

 It is the expectation of the Southwest Center for Human Relations Studies that all participants at NCORE enjoy a welcoming and inclusive environment, free from all forms of discrimination, harassment, and retaliation.

 NCORE is committed to fostering an atmosphere that encourages the free expression and exchange of ideas.
 In pursuit of that ideal, NCORE is committed to the promotion of equality of opportunity and treatment for all NCORE participants in NCORE sponsored events, regardless of gender, gender identity or expression, race, color, national or ethnic origin, religion or religious belief, age, marital status, sexual orientation, immigration status, disabilities, veteran status, or body size.

 As a non-profit educational event, NCORE is open to all colleges, universities, community groups, state and federal governmental agencies, and individuals.

 NCORE offers five days of major workshops, keynote addresses, special features, and concurrent breakout sessions.
-Presenters from across the United States share their knowledge, expertise, and experiences from across all aspects of higher education.
+Presenters share their knowledge, expertise, and experiences across all aspects of higher education.